unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 ### `unik:create` <Badge text="updated 4.0.0"/>

 #### Introduction
-With <uns/> CLI you can create your own UNIK token using `unik:create` command.
+With <brand name="uns"/> CLI you can create your own UNIK token using `unik:create` command.

 #### Parameters
 - `--explicitValue` (required): Chosen explicit value of your UNIK (255 characters max)